-Head baseball coach Marlin Ikenberry, the winningest coach in VMI history, completed a decade at the Institute with the conclusion of the 2013 season.
+Head baseball coach Marlin Ikenberry, the winningest coach in VMI history, completed his 11th year at the Institute with the conclusion of the 2014 season.

-It was a historic season, as outfielder Rob Dickinson chased .400 throughout the spring before coming up just one hit shy and going on to become VMI's first conference player of the year in baseball.
+2013 was a historic season, as outfielder Rob Dickinson chased .400 throughout the spring before coming up just one hit shy and going on to become VMI's first conference player of the year in baseball.
 Ikenberry protege Matt Winn also had a banner year, becoming one of the top defensive catchers in the region, earning Second Team All-Big South honors and becoming Dickinson's protection in the lineup for the final two months of the season.
-The Keydets also took 2 of 3 from VCU, and dating back to 2012, had taken 3 of 4 from the Rams at one point - That nearly matched the total number of VMI wins over VCU in series history entering that stretch, a series dating back to the mid-70's.

 In 2012, the highlights of the year included a season-ending win over VCU at the Diamond, as well as outfielder Jacob Morley earning Second Team All-Big South laurels and Coby Cowgill and Adam Lopez being selected in June's MLB draft.
 That was the seventh straight year the Keydets had at least one player chosen in the draft.